kgroveshok/z80-homebrew/DEV-DIARY.md

-* TODO BUG swap of string and number leaves string ptr being left as number.
-Not swapping var type?

 * TODO Future bug? stack imbalance on storage_read.
 Needs a pop of de if no record found.
 Have added code watch for further issues